 - DBMS have specific needs and access characteristics - And it has the resources to save more info than an OS is allowed to do.
-OS is required to be lean and mean. - DBMS do not rely just on OS because - OS does not support files spanning several devices - Special physical write functionality required (recovery) - DBMS can keep track of frequent access patterns (e.g., sequential scans) can lead to more efficient optimization - Pre-fetching, smart page replacement - DBMS can use files as disk resource, take over their i/o characteristics.
-Best to build database files on "brand new" disk: reinitialize partition if necessary.
+OS is required to be lean and mean. - DBMS do not rely just on OS because - OS does not support files spanning several devices - File size limited on some OS (e.g., to 32-bit integers)-only a worry for old OSs. - Special physical write functionality required (recovery) - DBMS can keep track of frequent access patterns (e.g., sequential scans) can lead to more efficient optimization - Pre-fetching - DBMS can use files as disk resource, take over their i/o characteristics.
+Important to build database files on "brand new" disk: reinitialize partition if necessary.